 We have a bidet attachment on our home toilet (not off-grid) and it is a great.
 Wipe – wash – and wipe.
 It gets everything extra clean.

-- A LUXURIOUS LOOK AT AN EXCELLENT PRICE – With a sleek design and high-quality parts, our bidet attachment will give your bathroom a next-level look.
-Constructed with high-pressure valves with metal/ceramic cores and steel hoses instead of plastic.
+- THE ULTIMATE VALUE – With a sleek design and high-quality parts, our bidet attachment will give your bathroom a next-level look.
+Constructed with high-pressure valves with metal-ceramic cores and steel hoses instead of plastic.

 Investing in a small bidet is another great way to conserve water.
 A bidet enables you to wash your feet and the intimate region as often as you want, without the need to wash your whole body.